rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 docs: "DOCS-889"
 ---

-## This document is compatible with NGINX Ingress Controller 1.11 and later.
+## Using NGINX Ingress Controller with Istio service mesh

- NGINX Ingress Controller 1.11 release supports the ability to configure NGINX Ingress CRDs (virtualServer/virtualServerRoute)to use the `service/cluster IP`.
-To enable NGINX Ingress to route to the `service IP`, we are going to use [use-cluster-ip](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#upstream).
+NGINX Ingress Controller can now be used as the ingress controller for applications that are running inside an Istio service mesh.
+This allows to continue using the advanced capabilities that NGINX IC provides on Istio-based environments without resorting to any workarounds.

-The use of the `service IP` is required if you are going to use Istio service mesh with NGINX ingress controller.
+This is accomplished using the special setting [use-cluster-ip](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#upstream) for the backend.

 Here is a standard deployment of NGINX Ingress controller without a sidecar proxy injected into the pod.